 Fact: To avoid stressful situations and environments means that you need to stay at home for a very long time and not see another soul for months.
 That is entirely unrealistic and can deter you from your recovery process during your anxiety treatments.
 The act of avoiding stressful situations can only further your anxiousness around your perceived fears.
 Steering away from anything stressful may seem like a great solution to coping with your anxiety, however, taking a victim-mindset can only lead to more stress.

-Anxiety treatments recommended by Houston’s Grief Recovery Center will work slowly and reassuringly at your pace.
+Anxiety treatments recommended by Grief Recovery Center in Houston, TX will work slowly and reassuringly at your pace.
 They will reintroduce the source of your anxiousness into your life while providing you with the right strategies to cope with it with encouragement and compassion that is helpful for you in the long run.

 Myth 5: Use a paper bag when you are feeling the brims of an anxiety attack as a part of your anxiety treatment.